techgrounds/techgrounds-koekienator/01_Network/NTW-01 OSI Stack.md

 https://www.iso.org/about-us.html
 https://www.comparitech.com/net-admin/ultimate-guide-tcp-ip/

 ## Opdracht
+- Study OSI model and its uses.
+- Study TCP/IP model and its uses.

 ## Resultaat
 ### OSI Model
 The OSI model or Open System Interconnection is a conceptual model created by ISO (International Organisation of Standardization.).
 This was created to let different OS to communicate with eachother.